 sorry friend, none. :(

 Anonymous said: Hey, probably not a q you can necessarily answer: I'm currently pretty good at french/going to continue in college, and I've done some spanish on the side...
 However I really want to do Arabic, farsi, or turkish as well, but I can't decide which!!
 Any advice??

 When in doubt, toss a coin.
 Go with what you catch yourself expecting the coin’s result to be.

 works like a charm if you’re really unsure of what to do and the consequences aren’t catastrophic whether you choose A, B or C.

 … and it talks about bilingualism in Inuit children, language shift and so on… and Allen quickly mentions that people who have been living in Inuit communities for years still haven’t learned Inuktitut (Imho because they’re lazy douchebags) because Inuits are usually bilingual and accommodate non-Inuits, switching to EN/FR when around them.

 It is very very very possible that I’ll start with this.

 Allen, Shanley.
 The future of Inuktitut in the face of majority languages: Bilingualism or language shift?.
 Boston University.
 2004.

-    Anonymous asked: For the Tagalog question, I think tumba is visayan or some other dialect, cuz the Tagalog word for fall down is hulog(at least that's what I use).
+Anonymous said: For the Tagalog question, I think tumba is visayan or some other dialect, cuz the Tagalog word for fall down is hulog(at least that's what I use).
 I don't really hear the root verb (ex: sabit) with no prefix/suffix used in sentence.
 If you want intransitive of sabit in present tense, it would look like: Nagsasabit siya (siya=he/she).

 and nagsasabit siya would mean he/she is suspended? so it is a passive? o-o’